Jukainite/Face_shape_detection/README.md

 ### Usage

 #### To train the Random Forest model, follow these steps:
+##### 1. Prepare Your Data
+Ensure your dataset is organized in a directory structure where each subdirectory corresponds to a face shape category.
+For example: train/ heart/
+       image1.jpg
+       image2.jpg
+       ...
+   oval/
+       image1.jpg
+       image2.jpg
+       ...
+   round/
+       image1.jpg
+       image2.jpg
+       ...
+   square/
+       image1.jpg
+       image2.jpg
+       ...

-1. Run `Create_data.py` to preprocess and extract features.
+##### 2. Run `Create_data.py` to preprocess and extract features.
+You will need to run this file twice.
+Once with train folder and once with the test one.
+Rêmmber to set the config in the code
-2. Open and execute `Models_Training.ipynb` to train the Random Forest model.
+##### 3. Open and execute `Models_Training.ipynb` to train the Random Forest model.

 #### To use the trained model: